mfadhilgtg/academic-kickstart/content/publication/journal-article/index.md

 ---
-title: "Hardware in the loop simulation development of guidance system for autonomous underwater glider"
+title: "Hardware In the Loop Simulation Development of Guidance System for Autonomous Underwater Glider"
 authors:
 - T. Putri
 - M. Ginting